 Where is it?

-The Indigenous Curriculum Collection - the ICC - is located on the Main Floor of the John E. Robbins Library at Brandon University.
+The Indigenous Curriculum Collection - is located on the Main Floor of the John E. Robbins Library at Brandon University.

-Most of this collection is only available in a physical format - in the Library - but some content may be online as well.
+Most of this collection is in physical format in the Library - but some content is online as well.

 What types of resources are in the ICC?